sandreas/tone/README.md

 add or modify custom fields via `--meta-additional-field`, e.g. `--meta-additional-field "©st3=testing"` as well as pictures or chapters.

 #### The `--taggers` option
-The `--taggers` option allows you to specify a custom set or a different order of taggers, which are gonna be applied.
+The `--taggers` option allows you to specify a custom set or a different order of internal taggers (NOT input formats), which are gonna be applied.
 In most cases changing the order of the *taggers* does not make a huge difference, but fully understanding this option requires a bit of technical knowledge.
 Lets go through a use case to see what you can do with it.

+> Note: Internal taggers are applied in a sane order by default and not meant for beginners.
+Most of the time you don't need to change the order and this usually is for very specific experts use cases.
+So if you don't fully understand this option, just leave it as is.

 *Use case: re-tag `sorttitle` / `sortalbum`*
 The following taggers are relevant for this use case: